To download a copy of the bylaws, please click on UAV BYLAWS.

 Section 1.
 The UAV shall use its funds only to accomplish the purposes specified in Article II above, and no part of said funds shall inure or be distributed to members other than provided for in Section 2 below.

 Section 2.
 Officers, directors, appointed officials and members shall not receive any compensation for their services, but the Board of Directors (hereinafter the Board) may authorize reimbursement of expenses incurred in the performance of their duties.
 The Chairperson may authorize said expenditures up to $250.
+The Executive Council may authorize said expenditures up $500.
+The Board of Directors may authorize said expenditures up to $1,000.
+Expenses more than $1,000 must be preapproved by the Membership.

 Section 3.
 In the event of the dissolution of the UAV and after discharge of all liabilities, the remaining assets shall be given to a nonprofit organization whose purposes and objectives are similar to those of the UAV, such organization to be designated by a majority vote of the Board.